irfanmustafvi/irfanmustafvi/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning DevOps Engineering and AWS Cloud Computing
-  - Practising my learning with Whizlabs
+  - Skilling-Up and Hands-On with Whizlabs
   - Navigating the insights in writing on Hashnode.com
-  - Building applications
-  - Diving into scalable database management
+  - Learnt and Practising the Linux OS in local environment
+  - Started the Python
+  - Learning Docker, Docker-Compose & Docker builds process

  ## 🏆 Achievements